AbsaOSS/pramen/README.md

 Pramen currently support [Hyperdrive Kafka notification topic](https://github.com/AbsaOSS/HyperDrive) target.
 Basically, you can define a string message to be sent to a Kafka topic on success of any job.
 The message is called a notification token.
-Each token corresponds to a workflow in Hyperdrive which can be triggerred when this token is received.
+Each token corresponds to a workflow in Hyperdrive which can be triggered when this token is received.

 Here is an example notification target:
 <details>